satyam9753/Genetic_Algorithm_PID/README.md

 The algorithm terminates if the population has converged (does not produce offspring which are significantly different from the previous generation).
 Then it is said that the genetic algorithm has provided a set of solutions to our problem.
 Comments

-The population has a fixed size.
-As new generations are formed, individuals with least fitness die, providing space for new offspring.
+_The population has a fixed size.
+As new generations are formed, individuals with least fitness die, providing space for new offspring._

-The sequence of phases is repeated to produce individuals in each new generation which are better than the previous generation.
+_The sequence of phases is repeated to produce individuals in each new generation which are better than the previous generation._

-### PSEUDOCODE
+### Pseudocode

 START

  Generate the initial population
  Compute fitness
   REPEAT
      Selection
      Crossover
      Mutation
      Compute fitness
   UNTIL population has converged

  STOP